 The following standards will be applied:

-The app must be lie in the education category.
+The app must lie in the education category.

 The app must have at least 50000 downloads.
 The dataset will contain the following attributes;

 Category, Name, User Review, Review Type, Sentiments while other attributes and related meta-data can be scraped from the Play store in general, This research focuses on investigating the difference between customer perception and review form predictions based on reviews.
-As a result, irrelevant meta-data will also ignore.
+As a result, irrelevant meta-data will be ignored.
 The data will be scrapped from 22 different application reviews from the education or e-learning application category.

 Pre-processing